ioccc-src/winner/2005/anon/README.md

 (And even then.)
 But that's just so, so wrong...

 The entire program consists of a single expression, returned from `main()`.
-There are no `if`-statements, no `for`-loops or any looping or control constructs besides the `return`, in spite of the misleading appearance of the original source. :) Yes I know, this has been attempted before, using `?:` and the bad old comma operator.
+There are no `if` statements, no `for` loops or any looping or control constructs besides the `return`, in spite of the misleading appearance of the original source. :) Yes I know, this has been attempted before, using `?:` and the bad old comma operator.
 BUT this program does NOT use the `?:` operator, and there